β- (electron) decay. |

 |

-Right-handed helicity neutrinos
+Right-handed helicity

-would be "sterile," not interacting except gravitationally.
+neutrinos would be "sterile," not interacting except

-Observations from the W-MAP and Planck satellite
+gravitationally.
+Observations from the W-MAP and Planck

-observatories strongly support only 3 neutrino types, but
+satellite observatories strongly support only 3 neutrino

-than the left-handed neutrinos."
+than "larger than the left-handed neutrinos."

 Many studies of deep-inelastic scattering using neutrino beams instead of electron beams have been made over the years.
 Despite some misleading results at various times, the neutrino results agree remarkably well with the electron results, as regards details of parton distributions in the nucleon.